PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ]
 ```
 Note that the above assumes that the Julia executable, `julia`, is somewhere in the path.
 That is the default program to start.
 In the first form, we spell out the full path to the executable.
 In this way we can have multiple  commands for different versions of Julia.
-So either choose the command *Terminus: Open Julia 1.2* or the command *Terminus: Open Julia*.
+So in the **Tools/Command Palette** either choose the command **Terminus: Open Julia 1.2** or the command **Terminus: Open Julia**.

 Also, it is possible to set the environment variable directing the use of threading, `JULIA_NUM_THREADS`.
 Extending this to other environment variables is likely to be successful as well.